stevecondylios/rawr/README.md

 status](https://travis-ci.org/stevecondylios/rawr.svg?branch=master)](https://travis-ci.org/stevecondylios/rawr)
 <!-- badges: end -->

-Websites containing R code sometimes necessitate tedious copy/pasting of code blocks from the website to your code editor in order for you to be able to run the code for yourself.

-`rawr` takes care of this.
+`rawr` helps you quickly grab R code from the web, either straight to an R file, or to your clipboard.
+This avoids tedious copy/pasting of code from browser to IDE.

 ### R Code from Popular R websites